forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Viral Load Kinetics
 #### Prospective Viral Load Kinetics
-The variation during a the entire disease coarse can only be obtained by prospective studies.
+The variation during a the entire disease coarse are obtained by prospective studies when fine-grained sampling is started upon exposure or at high incidence.
 [Savela et al](#savela) obtain viral loads and symptoms during the entire disease course of 7 patients.
 The goal is to find the optimal method for early diagnosis.

 *Methods:* Household members of known Covid cases were instructed to take saliva and anterior nares samples each day upon waking and before bed.
 Additionally participants kept a symptom diary.
 The salvia specimens were evaluated by PCR (CDC RT-qPCR assay for N1 and N2).